-Although the CRBasic Editor compiler states that a program compiles OK, the program may not run or even compile in the CR800.
+Although the CRBasic Editor compiler states that a program compiles OK, the program may not run or even compile in the CR1000.
 This is rare, but reasons may include:

-• The CR800 has a different (usually older) operating system that is not fully compatible with the PC compiler.
+• The CR1000 has a different (usually older) operating system that is not fully compatible with the PC compiler.
 Check the two versions if in doubt.
 The PC compiler version is shown on the first line of the compile results.

-- The program has large memory requirements for data tables or variables and the CR800 does not have adequate memory.
+- The program has large memory requirements for data tables or variables and the CR1000 does not have adequate memory.
 This normally is flagged at compile time, in the compile results.
 If this type of error occurs, check the following: - Copies of old programs on the CPU: drive.
-The CR800 keeps copies of all program files unless they are deleted, the drive is formatted, or a new operating system is loaded with DevConfig (p.
-105). - O That the USR: drive, if created, is not too large.
-The USR: drive may be using memory needed for the program. - that a program written for a 4 MB CR800 is being loaded into a 2 MB CR800.
+The CR1000 keeps copies of all program files unless they are deleted, the drive is formatted, or a new operating system is loaded with DevConfig (p.
+107). - o That the USR: drive, if created, is not too large.
+The USR: drive may be using memory needed for the program. - that a program written for a 4 MB CR1000 is being loaded into a 2 MB CR1000. - o that a memory card (CF) is not available when a program is attempting to access the CRD: drive.
+This can only be a problem if a TableFile() or CardOut() instruction is included in the program.